Thread seal tape

 Thread seal tape (also known as PTFE tape, Teflon tape, or plumber's tape) is a polytetrafluoroethylene (PTFE) film tape commonly used in plumbing for sealing pipe threads.
 The tape is sold cut to specific widths and wound on a spool, making it easy to wind around pipe threads.
-Thread seal tape lubricates allowing for a deeper seating of the threads, and it helps prevent the threads from seizing when being unscrewed.
+Thread seal tape lubricates, allowing for a deeper seating of the threads, and it helps prevent the threads from seizing when being unscrewed.
 The tape also works as a deformable filler and thread lubricant, helping to seal the joint without hardening or making it more difficult to tighten, and instead making it easier to tighten.
-It also protects the threads of both pieces from direct contact with each other and physical wear, and helps seal and prevent leaks from the connection.
+It also protects the threads of both pieces from direct contact with each other and physical wear.

-Typically the tape is wrapped in the same direction the male threads go for tightening, and commonly used commercially in applications including pressurized water systems, central heating systems, and air compression equipment.
+Typically the tape is wrapped on the male threads before the parts are screwed together, in the same direction a female piece would be rotated to tighten.
+This method can be used to figure out tape wrapping direction regardless of which piece is fixed/stationary, or which side of the fixture the person is working from.
+The tape is commonly used commercially in applications including pressurized water systems, central heating systems, and air compression equipment.
+A common home use is for shower heads.

 Types

 There are two US standards for determining the quality of any thread seal tape.
 MIL-T-27730A (an obsolete military specification still commonly used in industry in the US) requires a minimum thickness of 3.5 mils and a minimum PTFE purity of 99%.
 The second standard, A-A-58092, is a commercial grade which maintains the thickness requirement of MIL-T-27730A and adds a minimum density of 1.2 g/cm3.
 Relevant standards may vary between industries; tape for gas fittings (to UK gas regulations) is required to be thicker than that for water.
 Although PTFE itself is suitable for use with high-pressure oxygen, the grade of tape must also be known to be free from grease.

 Thread seal tape used in plumbing applications is most commonly white, but it is also available in various colors.
-It is often used to correspond to color coded pipelines (US, Canada, Australia and New Zealand: yellow for natural gas, green for oxygen, etc.).
+It is often used to correspond to color coded pipelines (US, Canada, Australia, and New Zealand: yellow for natural gas, green for oxygen, etc.).
 These color-codes for thread sealing tape were introduced by Bill Bentley of Unasco Pty Ltd in the 1970s.
-In the UK, tape is used from coloured reels, e.g. yellow reels for gas, green for oxygen.
+In the UK, the tape is used from coloured reels, e.g. yellow reels for gas, and green for oxygen.